m-g-h/R.MFIV/README.md

                                               maturity, as_date(t), as_date(exp),
                                               MoreArgs = list(method = "monthly"))
 )]
-#> Warning: UNRELIABLE VALUE: Future ('future_mapply-1') unexpectedly generated
-#> random numbers without specifying argument '[future.]seed'.
-There is a risk that
-#> those random numbers are not statistically sound and the overall results might
-#> be invalid.
-To fix this, specify argument '[future.]seed', e.g. 'seed=TRUE'.
-#> This ensures that proper, parallel-safe random numbers are produced via the
-#> L'Ecuyer-CMRG method.
-To disable this check, use [future].seed=NULL, or set
-#> option 'future.rng.onMisuse' to "ignore".
-#> Warning: UNRELIABLE VALUE: Future ('future_mapply-2') unexpectedly generated
-#> random numbers without specifying argument '[future.]seed'.
-There is a risk that
-#> those random numbers are not statistically sound and the overall results might
-#> be invalid.
-To fix this, specify argument '[future.]seed', e.g. 'seed=TRUE'.
-#> This ensures that proper, parallel-safe random numbers are produced via the
-#> L'Ecuyer-CMRG method.
-To disable this check, use [future].seed=NULL, or set
-#> option 'future.rng.onMisuse' to "ignore".
-#> Warning: UNRELIABLE VALUE: Future ('future_mapply-3') unexpectedly generated
-#> random numbers without specifying argument '[future.]seed'.
-There is a risk that
-#> those random numbers are not statistically sound and the overall results might
-#> be invalid.
-To fix this, specify argument '[future.]seed', e.g. 'seed=TRUE'.
-#> This ensures that proper, parallel-safe random numbers are produced via the
-#> L'Ecuyer-CMRG method.
-To disable this check, use [future].seed=NULL, or set
-#> option 'future.rng.onMisuse' to "ignore".
-#> Warning: UNRELIABLE VALUE: Future ('future_mapply-4') unexpectedly generated
-#> random numbers without specifying argument '[future.]seed'.
-There is a risk that
-#> those random numbers are not statistically sound and the overall results might
-#> be invalid.
-To fix this, specify argument '[future.]seed', e.g. 'seed=TRUE'.
-#> This ensures that proper, parallel-safe random numbers are produced via the
-#> L'Ecuyer-CMRG method.
-To disable this check, use [future].seed=NULL, or set
-#> option 'future.rng.onMisuse' to "ignore".

 ## Select only options needed for the weekly and monthly VIX
 option_dataset <- option_dataset[!is.na(term_wk)
                                  | !is.na(term_mn)]